balu100/RHCSA-EX200/README.md

 		virt-viewer centos7.0 # virt-manager can also be used
 		# now we are connected to the virtual machine
 		# send key Ctrl+Alt+Del when prompted for password, as we don't know it
+		Interrupt the boot process in order to gain access to a system
-		# press e on GRUB screen
+       # At the GRUB2 menu press e to edit the selected entry.
-		# add rd.break on the linux16 line
+       # On the line that starts with linux append:  init=/bin/bash
+       # Press Ctrl+X to boot.
-		# now at the emergency console
+       # Remount the root filesystem read-write:
-		mount -o remount, rw /sysroot
+         mount -o remount,rw /
-		chroot /sysroot
+       # Change the root password:
          passwd
+       # Ensure SELinux relabel on next boot:
          touch /.autorelabel
-		reboot -f # needs -f to work for some reason
-		# it will restart when it completes relabelling
+       # Reboot cleanly:
+         exec /sbin/init

         ```

     * Create three users (Derek, Tom, and Kenny) that belong to the instructors group.
 Prevent Tom's user from accessing a shell, and make his account expire 10 day from now: